 How Expensive Is Tesla Insurance Compared to Similar Vehicles?

-To put into perspective how much more expensive Tesla is than other similar models, we've compared rates for a 2024 Model Y to comparable luxury sedans and EVs in terms of MSRP.
-We found that while minimum coverage rates are similar, full coverage rates are up to 29% more expensive.
+To put into perspective how much more expensive Tesla is than similar models, we've compared rates for a 2024 Model Y to comparable luxury sedans and EVs in terms of MSRP.
+While minimum coverage rates are similar, full coverage rates are up to 29% more expensive.

 Make and Model | Average MSRP | Annual Minimum Coverage Rate | Annual Full Coverage Rate |